jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 ---
 layout: default
-title: API specification V1.8
+title: API specification V1.9
 ---
 # API specification
 {: .govuk-heading-xl}

-Version 1.9
+Version 1.8
 {: .govuk-body-l}

 This document details upcoming changes to the API being released for Public Beta for advance view, see the Versions section for details.
-The full implementation and reference for these changes will be available for testing in Sandbox environment after the 1st of November.
+The full implementation and reference for these changes will be available for testing in SANDBOX environment after the 1st of November.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">